francescosacco/HardwareLibrary/README.md

 # HardwareLibrary
 Hardware Libraries for Altium.

+* 2017-09-22 - Fixed ON Semiconductors library.
+  * Fixed NUP4202W1 at ON Semiconductors.

 * 2017-09-18 - Add RLF12560 and SMD 1808 footprint.
   * Add inductor RLF12560 at TDK library.
   * Add SMD 1808 footprint at Basic library.